 [SA failed as a replacement.]
-It was speculated that an alternative treatment might be saccadic adaptation, a task not that different from prism adaptation, but one that has been demonstrated to produce subtle changes in perception for healthy individuals.
-Chapter 3 begins with an examination of healthy performance on the landmark and line bisection tasks.
-The two tasks have been used before in neglect research as they are very similar tasks that nevertheless appear to rely heavily on different visual systems [@tk?].
+It was speculated that an alternative treatment of neglect might be saccadic adaptation, a task not that different from prism adaptation, but one that has been demonstrated to produce subtle changes in perception for healthy individuals (ref).
+Chapter 3 began with an examination of healthy performance on the landmark and line bisection tasks.
+The two tasks have been used before in neglect research as they comprise largely similar perceptual properties but likely rely heavily on distinct visual systems [@tk?].
 Healthy participants typically demonstrate very small biases, compared with neglect patients, on these tasks.
 It was therefore suspected that if saccadic adaptation produced changes in perception of spatial extent and spatial attention, it may show up as small changes on the landmark and line bisection tasks, respectively.
 Unfortunately, though the participants demonstrated adequate saccadic adaptation, the effect did not appear to influence either task.
-At the same time, a single case study attempting saccadic adaptation with a patient with right brain damage and exhibiting unilateral neglect was unsuccessfully because the task demands proved too difficult.
+At the same time, a single case study attempting saccadic adaptation in a neglect patient was unsuccessfully because the task demands proved too difficult.

-The results in the first two chapters involved small groups of patients with unilateral neglect.
-As with any research examining such restricted populations sizes, this limits the confidence that can be placed on the external validity of the results.
+The results of the first two chapters involved small groups of patients with unilateral neglect.
+As with any research examining such restricted population sizes, this limits the confidence that can be placed on the external validity of the results.
 It cannot be realistically assumed that such a small sample can exactly represent the population as a whole.
-Further, the heterogeneity of unilateral neglect, both in terms of the extent of brain damage, and in terms of the particular type and severity of deficits, makes extrapolating from a small group particularly fraught.
+Further, the heterogeneity of unilateral neglect, both in terms of the extent of brain damage, and in terms of the particular type and severity of deficits, makes extrapolating from a small group problematic.
 Further research with larger groups of patients are required to verify the reliability and validity of the conclusions made here.

-[SA healthy] Saccadic adaptation failed to produce a measurable change in landmark and line bisection results, but there are avenues left unexplored in examining the possible connections.
-First, most of the perceptual after-effects that have been demonstrated post-saccadic adaptation have been restricted to spatial illusions immediately before or after saccades similar to those which were adapted [@Awater2005, @Collins2006].
+[SA healthy] Saccadic adaptation failed to produce a measurable change in landmark and line bisection results, but there are avenues left unexplored in examining the possible reasons for this.
+First, most of the perceptual after-effects that have been demonstrated post-saccadic adaptation have been restricted to spatial illusions immediately before or after saccades, similar to those which were adapted [@Awater2005, @Collins2006].
 Longer lasting effects appear to be possible, but it may require careful task design to produce them.
-The types of parameters used are likely to be important, as research has demonstrated that the type of saccade [@Schraa-Tam2009,@Johnston2008,@Müri2008], or even the magnitude of the direction [i.e., +- gain, @Catz2008, @Golla2008, @Panouillères2012] can result in very different patterns of brain activation. @Garaas2008 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
-Future attempts to change perceptual biases with saccadic adaptation should consider these parameters, and should consider the whole-field adaptation paradigm developed by @Garaas2008.
+The types of parameters used are likely to be important, as research has demonstrated that the type of saccade [@Schraa-Tam2009,@Johnston2008,@Müri2008], or even the magnitude of the adaptation direction [i.e., +- gain, @Catz2008, @Golla2008, @Panouillères2012] can result in very different patterns of brain activation. @Garaas2008 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
+Future attempts to change perceptual biases with saccadic adaptation should consider these parameters, especially the potential use of whole-field adaptation (@Garaas2008).

-Beyond the type of adaptation used, it's possible that the landmark and line bisection tasks were insufficiently sensitive to reliably measure the effect.
-Introducing a horizontal jitter to the tasks would remove the participant's ability to rely on the body mid-line as a reference point and may increase the difficulty, and thus the sensitivity to subtle biases, of the tasks.
-If research was attempted, it's also possible that calibrating the length of the line to maximize sensitivity to the participant's spatial bias might prove effective.
+Beyond the type of adaptation used, it is possible that the landmark and line bisection tasks were insufficiently sensitive to reliably measure any effect of the adaptation procedure.
+Introducing a horizontal jitter to the bisection stimuli may remove the participant's ability to rely on the body mid-line as a reference point and may increase task difficulty, and thus the sensitivity to any subtle biases, where they exist.
+It may also prove fruitful to calibrate line length to maximize sensitivity to the participant's own spatial bias established at baseline.